EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 1 byte connection and credential identifiers are realistic in many scenarios as most constrained devices only have a few keys and connections.
 In cases where a node only has one connection or key, the identifiers may even be the empty byte string.

-EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.

 ~~~~~~~~~~~
 Party U                                                       Party V
 |                  TYPE, SUITES_U, G_X, C_U, UAD_1                  |